-PURPOSE OF FEE AMOUNT USE OF FEE COLLECTION METHOD Uniforms Range: \$25 to \$35 each outfit (shirt, pants) Uniforms for students Not collected at school Technology \$50 \$25 Insurance for Chromebooks assigned to the student Replacement Charger High school secretary will collect and provide student with a receipt.
-Parking Range: \$20 to \$30 Provide security tag for students who drive their vehicle to school and park on campus High school secretary will collect and provide student with a receipt.
-Replacement Car Passes Range from \$5 to \$10 Provide car pass to be used at car pick up School secretaries at both elementary and high school will collect and provide student with a receipt.
+PURPOSE OF FEE AMOUNT USE OF FEE COLLECTION METHOD Method of Payment Deadline to Pay Fee Uniforms Range: \$25 to \$50 each outfit (shirt, pants) Uniforms for students Not collected at school Not collected at school Not collected at school Technology \$75 Insurance for Chromebooks assigned to the student.
+DWCS Staff will collect and provide student with a receipt.
+Cash Check or Money Order Student Orientation Date \$25 Replacement Charger Parking \$25 \$15 Provide security tag for students who drive their vehicle to school and park on campus.
+Second Vehicle Tag-Only for multiple vehicles driven and parked on campus.
+DWCS staff will collect and provide student with a receipt.
+Cash Check or Money Order Student Orientation Date and as needed.
+Replacement Car Passes \$5 Provide car pass to be used at car pick up School secretaries at both elementary and high school will collect and provide student with a receipt.
+Cash Check or Money Order Student Orientation Date and as needed.